A century of fire suppression has left our forests wildly out of balance. And climate change is only making things worse.

 The science is clear.
 Controlled—or prescribed—burns combined with ecological thinning are a proven way to restore Oregon’s dry forests.
 By managing the natural process of fire on the landscape, instead of preventing it, we can improve habitats for native plants and animals and reduce the risk of out-of-control wildfires.

-The Anatomy of a Controlled Burn
+How Does a Controlled Burn Work?

 Controlled burns mimic natural fires.
 They are strategically designed by a team of fire experts and only occur under the safest conditions.
 Ecological thinning often takes place before a burn to optimize outcomes.